joestubbs/astria-neo4j/README.md

 Importing the Data
 -------------------

+The high-level strategy that seems to work is this:
+1. Start with a v3 dump file
+2. Start a v4.0 noe4j instance to use to import the data (this is multiple steps, see below).
+3. Once the data has been imported to a 4.0 instance, run a 4.4 instance "on top of" the data directory.
+This seems to work.

 Work directory: `~/tmp/ASTRIA` and assumes a directory, `~/tmp/ASTRIA/data` and `~/tmp/ASTRIA/import`.
 The `~/tmp/data` contains the Neo4j database while `~/tmp/import` contains a dump file, `graph.db.dump`.

 First, need to start container to create the initial database shell